 Types of accommodation in Milan

 There are several living options in Milan.
-In the city centre, accommodation mostly comes in the form of apartments.
+In the city centre, accommodation primarily consists of apartments.
 Further away from the urban heart, expats will find large suburban family homes, as well as comfortable condos and villas.

 Properties advertised as empty (vuoti) come without furniture, light fittings or even a fitted kitchen.
 While it’s fairly easy to find furniture, it doesn’t come cheap in this designer city, so unfurnished rentals might not be the best option for expats who are spending only a short time in Milan.